jackdignamit/Tines-SOAR-and-LimaCharlie-EDR-Automated-Incident-Response-Project/README.md

 - - -

 ## 8️⃣ Setup Isolation Response webpage in Tines
-The last section for this project is to create a webpage that offers to isolate the compromised machine.
+The last section for this project is to create a webpage that offers analysts the option to isolate compromised machines.

-1. In Tines storyboard, drag a "user prompt" to the storyboard and link it to the webhook.
+1. In Tines storyboard, drag a "user prompt" into the storyboard to serve as the webpage and link it to the webhook.

-2. To create the prompt, title the webpage, a description, and use a boolean for the input field so an analyst can state yes or no to isolate a machine.
+2. To configure the webpage, title the webpage, provide a description, and use a boolean for the input field so an analyst can state yes or no to isolate a machine.
-   - If you want to include critical details like we did with the Slack alert, just copy and paste the same format into the description section of the webpage.
+   - If you want to include important details like we did with the Slack alert, just copy and paste the same format into the description section of the webpage.

 <img width="496" height="178" alt="image" src="https://github.com/user-attachments/assets/2a5acd63-fd95-4193-86f7-efe2fb82e493" />
 <img width="889" height="748" alt="Screenshot 2025-11-08 132508" src="https://github.com/user-attachments/assets/46dfcbf5-39fd-47bf-9ee5-fe2c5f35962a" />